Dikshit28/Attendance-bot/README.md

-# Atten-bot
+# Atten-bot-NCU
-Attendance Bot made for my college mates
+Attendance Bot made for the students of The NorthCap University

 - Token code can be taken by sending a message to @botfather on telegram
 - Feel free to post issues and pull requests